-The PAC195X products are one, two, three and four-channel energy monitors, with bus voltage monitors and current sense amplifiers that feed high-resolution ADCs.
-There are two versions of the PAC195X: the PAC195X-1 devices are for high-side current sensing and the PAC195X-2 devices are for low-side current sensing or floating VBUS applications.
+The PAC1951/2/3/4 family of products are comprised of one, two, three and four-channel energy monitors with bus voltage monitors and current sense amplifiers that feed high-resolution ADCs.
+There are two versions of PAC195X: PAC195X-1 devices for high-side current sensing and PAC195X-2 devices for low-side current sensing or floating V{BUS} applications.

 Digital circuitry performs power calculations and energy accumulation.
 This enables energy monitoring with integration periods up to one year or longer.
 Bus voltage, sense resistor voltage and accumulated proportional power are stored in registers for retrieval by the system host or embedded controller.
-The PAC195X devices have a set of digital comparators that allow the user to detect over/undervoltage, over/undercurrent and overpower against user programmed limits for each channel and generate an ALERT when the threshold is exceeded.
+PAC1951/2/3/4 has a set of digital comparators that allow the user to detect over/undervoltage, over/undercurrent and overpower against user programmed limits for each channel and generate an ALERT when the threshold is exceeded.

 The sampling rate and energy integration period can be controlled over SMBus or I2C.
 Active channel selection, single-shot measurements and other controls are also configurable by the SMBus or I2C.
-The PAC195X device family uses real-time calibration to minimize the offset error.
+PAC1951/2/3/4 uses real-time calibration to minimize the offset error.
 No input filters are required for this device.